GustavoBelaunde2004/GustavoBelaunde2004/README.md

 - Contribute to cutting-edge AI projects in healthcare or finance.
 - Continue exploring the intersection of AI and user-centric design.

+---

+Thank you for visiting my GitHub profile!
+I’m always open to collaborations and learning opportunities.